aurobinda824/bosonic/docs/gkpqudit.md

 The GKP qubit implementation was designed specifically for a 2-dimensional system (qubit).

-The parameter d (dimension) was fixed to 2, implicitly defining the system as a qubit without support for higher-dimensional systems (qudits).
+The parameter d (dimension of qudit) was fixed to 2, implicitly defining the system as a qubit without support for higher-dimensional systems (qudits).

 # Now